Bhaktitupe/bioinformatics-python/README.md

 This project is part of my ongoing development in Python and bioinformatics and will be expanded with additional sequence-analysis projects and workflows.

+Results

+The DNA sequence analyzer was tested on five sample DNA sequences.
+The analysis identified a longest sequence of 39 bp and a shortest sequence of 27 bp.
+The highest GC content was 56.41%, the lowest was 44.83%, and the average GC content across all five sequences was 50.18%.
+The program also successfully generated reverse-complement and translated FASTA files.